Fall in Love With These Autumn Fruits Currently in Season

 Figs (无花果 wúhuāguǒ)

-Native to the Middle East and Western Asia, figs not only taste great, but are also a popular ornamental garden fixture, which has contributed to their increasing popularity worldwide.
-Figs belong to the mulberry family, taste very sweet during their peak season, and are rich in vitamins, minerals, carbohydrates, and protein.
-Available between late August to early October.
+Native to the Middle East and Western Asia, figs not only taste great but are also a popular ornamental garden fixture, which has contributed to their increasing popularity worldwide.
+Figs belong to the mulberry family, taste very sweet during their peak season and are rich in vitamins, minerals, carbohydrates and protein.

-As one of the fabled Five Fruits (五果Wǔ guǒ), the date has a very long history in China, going back more than 8,000 years.
+As one of the fabled Five Fruits (五果 wǔ guǒ), jujube, also known as the Chinese dates or red dates, have a very long history in China, going back more than 8,000 years.

-In the West, dates are almost always sold dried, but here you'll easily find fresh dates on offer from local markets and street vendors.
+In the West, dates are almost always sold dried, but here you'll easily find fresh jujube on offer from local markets and street vendors.
 They range from light yellow to dark brown in color, depending on the variety.
-Dates are very popular in China partly because of their sweet and crisp taste, and also because people believe that their high levels of fiber and antioxidants ward against the effects of aging.
-Just be aware: eating too many dates in one sitting can cause flatulence, so proceed with caution.
+Jujube are very popular in China partly because of their sweet and crisp taste, and also because people believe that their high levels of fiber and antioxidants ward against the effects of aging.
+Just be aware: Eating too many dates in one sitting can cause flatulence, so proceed with caution.

 Pomelos (柚子 yòuzi)

-Pomelo has one of the highest water contents of any fruit – as high as 92 percent.
-It is also rich in vitamin A, C, fiber, and is very low in calories, which makes it helpful for lowering blood pressure and controlling blood sugar.
-Pomelo are usually available in two different varieties: white and red, the latter coming with both a higher nutritional value and price tag.
+The pomelo has one of the highest water contents of any fruit, as high as 92 percent.
+It is also rich in vitamins A and C, fiber, and it is very low in calories, which makes it helpful for lowering blood pressure and controlling blood sugar.
+Pomelos are usually available in two different varieties, white and red, with the latter coming with both a higher nutritional value and price tag.

 Pomegranate (石榴 shíliú)